Nitin-Baslay/Tribute-to-Radhe-Krishna/readme.md

 Build a tribute page of someone you admire in your life.

-It requires only basic knowledge of HTML, Do not use CSS.
+It requires only basic knowledge of HTML, CSS.
 Make a webpage writing about that person adding his/her image.

 You can use paragraphs, lists, links and images.